-- The student must ensure that they have completed their 100 hours clinical placement and that they have completed the necessary paperwork, ie written the necessary reports concerning the placement. - 2.
-The student must ensure that their placement supervisor has completed the necessary report with regards to the student's placement and sent it into MIP. - 3.
-The student's Supervisor needs to endorse the student with regards to their readiness and competency to begin seeing private clients. - 4.
-In respect of this, the student's Supervisor will need to fill in the MIP paperwork with effect to the above. - 5.
-The student's Supervisor also needs to indicate that they will continue being the student's Supervisor and support them in beginning their private practice. - 6.
-The student needs to inform the trainer and MIP of the above. - 7.
-Students must ensure that in all their advertising when starting up as a private clinician that they state they are in Advanced Training in Psychotherapy in the cause of transparency and authenticity. - 8.
-Please note that students can't take previous placement clients into their new private practice until after graduation.
+- The student must ensure that they have successfully completed their 100 hours clinical placement and that they have successfully completed the necessary paperwork, ie written the necessary reports concerning the placement. - 2.
+The student must ensure that their placement supervisor has completed the necessary report with regards to the student's placement and sent it into MIP and their trainer. - 3.
+The student's Supervisor and Trainer need to endorse the student with regards to their readiness and competency to begin seeing private clients by signing the Fitness to Practice form. - 4.
+In respect of this, the student's Supervisor will need to fill in the MIP Mid Term Review and End of Term Reviews. - 5.
+The student needs to inform the trainer and MIP of who their Supervisor will be on completion of the 100 hours placement. - 7.
+Students must ensure that in all their advertising when starting up as a private clinician that they state they are in Advanced Training in Psychotherapy and should ensure they meet all of the UKCP requirements. - 8.
+Please note that students should not take previous placement clients into their new private practice until after graduation.